gautamnaik1994/LLM_Fine_Tuning_Basic/blog/blog.md

 We need to preprocess the dataset to convert it into a format suitable for training the Qwen model.
 The Qwen model expects the input in a specific format, so we will create a function to preprocess the data accordingly.

-But for this fine tuning instance, we will try to change the preprocessing to a simpler Q & A format instead of chatml format.
-This is to see if we can get better results with simpler format.
 Here is the code to preprocess the dataset in a simple Q & A format:

 ```python